troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 :::

 :::{attention} Olivia's Thoughts
-[Example %s](#ex:workenergy:powerconstantv) ties into what I brought up earlier.
+[Example 7.10](#ex:workenergy:powerconstantv) ties into what I brought up earlier.
 If you think to yourself: "The velocity is constant, so the work must be zero", the formula,
 ```{math}
 P = \frac{\Delta W}{\Delta t} = Fv
 ```
 wouldn't make any sense.
 Since $v$ is a constant velocity, the power would always be equal to zero, which of course isn't right.
 Again, remember that when the velocity is constant, it is only the **net work** that is equal to zero.
-In [](#ex:workenergy:powerconstantv), it's asking for the power that **you** are expending by pushing on the crate (which is the same as asking for the rate of the work done **by** you **on** the crate).
+In [Example 7.10](#ex:workenergy:powerconstantv), it's asking for the power that **you** are expending by pushing on the crate (which is the same as asking for the rate of the work done **by** you **on** the crate).
 So, the formula does indeed make sense.
 :::

 # Summary